Course Outline

 Handling requests with the middleware pipeline

-- Service static files, adding functionality, combining middleware, handling exceptions
+- Serving static files, adding functionality, combining middleware, and handling exceptions.

 Using MVC in ASP.NET Core